smsamiul/smsamiul.github.io/README.md

-# S. M. Samiul Islam — Personal Academic Website
+# S M Samiul Islam — Personal Academic Website

 Welcome to the open-source repository for my academic website.
 This site highlights my research, publications, teaching, and service in **Civil & Environmental Engineering**, with a focus on **hydroinformatics, GIS/remote sensing, flood/drought risk, and climate resilience**.